hkaman7/HamidKamangirPortfolio/README.md

 # 🤖 AI Research Scientist

-*Innovative, impact-driven AI researcher with expertise in environmental modeling, climate science, and cutting-edge deep learning techniques.*
+*Pioneering research in AI for environmental science, specializing in climate forecasting, crop yield prediction, and generative models.*

 ---